top of page

 Body Dysmorphic Disorder (BDD)

 BDD is a more severe mental health condition marked by an intense fixation on slight or imagined physical imperfections.
 People with BDD may spend hours obsessing over a specific body part, engaging in repetitive behaviours like mirror checking, skin picking, or seeking cosmetic procedures.
-This preoccupation can be deeply distressing, causing social isolation and hindering daily functioning.
+This preoccupation can be distressing, causing social isolation and hindering daily functioning.

 Psychological Pathways to Healing